texfaq/texfaq.github.io/FAQ-missbegdoc.md

 Unfortunately, modern editors are capable of putting things there, and preventing you from seeing them.
-This can happen when your document is being ''written'' in [Unicode](FAQ-unicode).
-The Unicode standard defines ''Byte Order Marks'' (BOM), that reassure a program (that reads the document) of the way the Unicode codes are laid out.
+This can happen when your document is being "written" in [Unicode](FAQ-unicode).
+The Unicode standard defines "Byte Order Marks" (BOM), that reassure a program (that reads the document) of the way the Unicode codes are laid out.
 Sadly ordinary LaTeX or pdfLaTeX choke on BOMs, and consider them typesetting requests.
 The error